-- 1. How notto write a screenplay:101 common mistakes most screen writers make by Denny Martin Flinn. - 2.
+- 1. How not to write a screenplay:101 common mistakes most screen writers make by Denny Martin Flinn. - 2.
 Screen Adaptation : A Script writing Hand book by Kenneth Portnoy. - 3.
 Screenplay: The Foundations of Screen writing By Syd Field.

 - 1. The Screenwriter's Bible By David Trottier - 2.
-The Bare Bones Book of Screen writing :The Definitive Beginner's Guide to ...
-By J. T. Clark. - 3.
-Screen writing for a Global Market: Selling Your Scripts from Hollywood to...
-By Andrew Horton. - 4.
-Screen writing for Dummies By Laura Schell hardt. - 5.
-Screen writing: The Sequence Approach By Paul Joseph Gulino. - 6.
-The Tools of Screen writing By David Howard, Edward Mabley. - 7.
-The Art of Screen writing : An A to Z Guide to Writing a Successful Screen play By William Packard. - 8.
+Screen writing for a Global Market : Selling Your Scripts from Hollywood to..By Andrew Horton. - 3.
+Screen writing for Dummies By Laura Schell hardt. - 4.
+Screen writing: The Sequence Approach By Paul Joseph Gulino. - 5.
+The Tools of Screen writing By David Howard, Edward Mabley. - 6.
+The Art of Screen writing: An A to Z Guide to Writing a Successful Screen play By William Packard. - 7.
 Writing the Character- Centered Screen play By Andrew Horton.